- About

 Final report: View Ouldooz Baghban Karimi's final report (PDF)

-Data collection included literature review on project-based learning and academic risk-taking, analysis of pre-, mid-, and post-project surveys from multiple course offerings (Spring 2020-Spring 2024), Course Experience Survey qualitative analysis, student performance data, and detailed interviews with six students.
-The study monitored team dynamics, learning outcomes, and project complexity to explore scaffolding's impact on risk-taking while enabling diverse learners to succeed in project-based learning.
+Data collection included analysis of pre-, mid-, and post-project surveys from multiple course offerings (Spring 2020-Spring 2024), Course Experience Survey qualitative analysis, student performance data, and detailed interviews with six students.
+The study looked at team dynamics, learning outcomes, and project complexity to explore scaffolding's impact on risk-taking.

 Questions addressed: